Brenda Lopez Romero

-Brenda Lopez Romero is an American politician and is the first Latina to have ever been elected to the Georgia General Assembly.
+Brenda Lopez Romero is an American politician and is the first Latina to be elected to the Georgia General Assembly.
 She was a member of the Georgia House of Representatives from the 99th District, serving from 2017 to 2021.
-State Rep. Lopez Romero served on the State House Education, Retirement, and State Planning and Community Affairs committees.
-Lopez Romero sponsored 72 bills.
-She is a member of the Democratic party.
-After weeks of lobbying by the Latino Victory Fund, Georgia House Minority Leader Bob Trammell and other public figures in the state, Lopez Romero launched her campaign for Georgia's 7th congressional district on May 1, 2019.
+In the House, Romero served on the Education, Retirement, and State Planning and Community Affairs committees.
+Lopez Romero sponsored 72 bills and is a member of the Democratic Party.

+After weeks of lobbying by the Latino Victory Fund, Georgia House Minority Leader Bob Trammell and other public figures in the state, Romero launched her campaign for Georgia's 7th congressional district on May 1, 2019.
 After a second place finish to Carolyn Bourdeaux, Romero went on to lead the Gwinnett County Democratic Party as its Chair.
 Additionally, she serves as Senior Assistant District Attorney for the Gwinnett Judicial Circuit handling special projects.

 Early life, education, and career

 Lopez Romero was born in the Mexican city of Cuernavaca and came to the United States at the age of five.
 In 2008, after years of waiting on a backlog, Lopez Romero became a U.S. Citizen.
 She graduated from Cross Keys High School in DeKalb County.
 After becoming the first in her family to graduate high school, Lopez Romero earned a bachelor's degree in political science and sociology from Georgia State University in 2005.
 She then went on to receive her Juris Doctor, with a concentration in National Security and Counterterrorism, from Syracuse University College of Law.
 Before graduating law school in 2011, Lopez Romero served as a law clerk for the Farmworker's Division of the Georgia Legal Services Program; she then clerked for the ACLU of Georgia's National Security and Immigrant Rights Project.

 In 2011, after being admitted to the State Bar of Georgia, Lopez Romero managed the immigration department for the Velasquez Law Firm, LLC.
 In 2012, through her role as a staff attorney for Catholic Charities' Immigration Legal Services, Lopez Romero represented numerous low-income immigrants and families in times of crisis.
 In 2013, she opened her own law firm in Norcross, Georgia primarily dealing with immigration matters.